EMS Dad: Endless Pools® Helped My Kids Develop Water Safety Skills

 When you work for the Emergency Medical Service, peace of mind doesn't come easily.
 Ryan sees the painful, even fatal results of many situations every day that he's on duty.
 According to the Centers for Disease Control, there are an average of 10 drowning deaths a day in the United States, and that doesn't include boating-related drownings.

-Thanks to the Endless Pools Fastlane (recently renamed the Fastlane Pro), he now breathes a little more easily.
-The Fastlane Pro puts Endless Pools' signature adjustable current in almost any traditional backyard pool.
-The Fastlane Pro current adjusts for all levels of swimmer (and it can be used for exercise and relaxation too!).
+Thanks to the Endless Pools Fastlane Pro current system, he now breathes a little more easily.
+The Fastlane Pro system puts Endless Pools' signature adjustable current in almost any traditional backyard pool.
+The Fastlane Pro current adjusts for all swimming levels (and it can be used for exercise and relaxation too!).